-We will return you to Rainbow Lodge or your accommodation when the fish stop biting or at a time you request, however we will usually have you back by 7.00 pm.
+We will return you to your accommodation when the fish stop biting or at a time you request, however we will usually have you back by 7.00 pm.
 Early starts or late finishes are possible when conditions are favourable, or if you prefer them, but as the best fishing is mainly between 11 am and 6 pm, it’s often best to have a relaxed start to the day.

 When out on the water, we urge you to ask ALL questions you may have – be they big or small.
 Our aim is for you to learn as many tips, tricks and techniques as possible, so that you can repeat the experience when fishing on your own.

 “I have enjoyed several trips now and regard Tasmania as the best stillwater flyfishing venue in the world.”

 Guided fishing clients should bring:

 - A camera (our guides will take plenty of photos as well)

 - Anything else that may be required to make your day as comfortable as possible

 Click here to find out our current guiding rates.